chiragshah/typus/README.md

 Typus: Admin Panel for Ruby on Rails applications
 =================================================

+Redesign typus with bootstrap, all other functionalities are from typus

 **Typus** is a control panel for [Ruby on Rails][rails] applications to allow trusted users edit structured content.